bobshort4bobby4/Connect4-PP3/README.md

   [pyfiglet](https://www.geeksforgeeks.org/python-ascii-art-using-pyfiglet-module/) used to create ASCII art text in display_intro() method of Board Class and play_again() method of Board Class.

+  #### Version Control
+  Git is an open source version control system and was used for this project.
+Github was used to store the repository.
+  Git is run locally whereas Github is cloud based.

+  ###### Forking
+  Forking a Github repository is the process of making a copy of any repository that you can use without affecting the original, this original is known as the
+  "upstream repository".
+  The process for forking a repository is set out below.
+  1. Go to the Github page that hosts the repository you wish to fork.
+  1. On the top-right of the page there is a button "Fork".
+  1. Click this button.
+  1. This creates a repository in your Github home page which is a copy of the original.
+You can submit and receive changes to the code by using pull requests and/or syncing with the upstream repository.

+  (Taken from the Github Docs guide "Forking Projects")

+###### Cloning
+  Cloning a repository involves making a full copy of that repository on your local machine.
+This makes working on the code easier.
+Changes can be pushed back up to the
+  GitHub site or changes from other sources pulled to your local copy.
+To make a clone follow the process below.
+  1. Goto the repository page on GitHub.
+  1. Above the file list click on the green button titled "Code".
+  1. You can choose to download a zip file of the repository, unpack it on your local machine and open it in your IDE or,
+  1. Clone using HTTPS by copying the URL under the HTTPS tab.
+  1. Open a terminal window, set current directory to the one you want to contain the clone.
+  1. Type `git clone `and paste the URL copied from the GitHub page.
+  1. The repository clone will be created on your machine.

+  (Taken from the Github Docs guide "Cloning a repository")

+  #### Data Model

+  I used Object Oriented Programming to develop this program.
+There are four classes used in the program namely:
+  - Board; a class used to represent the game board and methods relating to it.
+  - Player; a class used to represent the two players in the game and methods associated with them.
+  - ColumnFullError; used to raise an error if a play column is full.
+  - ClearMixin; this class is used to clear the terminal.
+It is passed to both the Player and Board Class as a required parameter.

   #### Applications Used